indygreg/python-zstandard/README.rst

 Dictionary Creation and Management
 ----------------------------------

-Zstandard allows *dictionaries* to be used when compressing and decompressing data.
-The idea is that if you are compressing a lot of similar data, you can precompute common properties of that data (such as recurring byte sequences) to achieve better compression ratios.

-In Python, compression dictionaries are represented as the ``ZstdCompressionDict`` type.
+Compression dictionaries are represented as the ``ZstdCompressionDict`` type.

 Instances can be constructed from bytes::